mxcai/al-folio/_pages/About.md

 ## Honors

 - Postgraduate Research Excellence Award, School of Science, HKUST, 2020.
-This award is present to research postgraduate students with outstanding research achievements.
 - Din-Yu Hsieh Teaching Award, Department of Mathematics, HKUST, 2021.
-This award is in appreciation of excellent teaching performance for teaching assistant.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->